shaheennabi/MultiModel_RAG_Project/README.md

-## this projec will be updated in Modular Code Structure Later..
+## this project will be updated in Modular Code Structure Later..